 Restriction is used proactively to protect other hospitalized animals from exposure to infectious diseases by temporarily isolating a patient until its infection status has been clarified.
 Cage Restriction is initiated to contain a potential pathogen that has not yet been identified.
 The objective is to limit contact with the pathogen, by limiting the number of individuals in contact with the patient, limiting patient movement in the clinic, and carefully restricting the use of equipment and supplies to an individual cage.

-Use of Restriction and Communication
+Restriction Unit Basics and Communication

 - When the presence of a pathogen has been identified or is strongly suspected by a clinician, cage restriction is not a substitute for movement of the animal to isolation.